thaicuc/the-importance-of-living/README.md

 # The Importance of Living - Lin Yutang

-> Only those who take leisurely what the people of the world are busy about can be busy about what the people of the world take leisurely.
+> Only those who take leisurely what the people of the world are busy about,
+> Can be busy about what the people of the world take leisurely.

 [00 - Preface](https://github.com/thaicuc/the-importance-of-living/blob/master/00-preface.md)